neu-cs2100/fa25-hw7-minecraft-handout/README.md

 - Using the `super` keyword
 - Practicing encapsulation

+In this assignment, you will:
+- implement tick-based gameplay for both players and non-player characters

 Based on this existing assignment written by Prof. Ellen Spertus in Java:

 ## Introduction